sdjebali/PaintorPipe/README.md

 ```

 ## Running on a Compute Cluster with Slurm
-If you have access to a compute cluster that uses the Slurm Workload Manager and you want to utilize the resources available there (at least 22 CPUs / 60 G mem), use this command with the slurm profile:
+If you have access to a compute cluster that uses the Slurm Workload Manager and you want to utilize the resources available there (at least 22 CPUs / 60 G mem), use this command with the slurm profile (a more complete file called `launch_pp.sh` can be found in the code directory):
 ```bash
 nextflow run main.nf -config nextflow.config --gwasFile 'data/input/CAD_META_extract' --annotationsFile 'data/input/annotations.txt' --ref_genome 'hg19' --chromosome_header 'Chr' --pvalue_nonlead '1' --snp '100000' --pp_threshold '0.001' -profile singularity,slurm -resume
 ```